Tuesday, 23rd of August, 2016

 “Maya just lifted me off the ground.”
 I said incredulously.

 “Did she make a sound like a goat when she did it?”
 Cam asked in his nonchalant manner.
 “Yes, actually, she did.”
 I replied, recalling her bleating.
 “But, I don’t want her to be able to lift me.
-She is my baby, I am supposed to lift her.
+I am supposed to lift her.
 When did she get so big?”
-I said with sentimental maternal reflection.
+I said with sentimental reflection.
 Cam pursed his lips and looked down his nose at me in his humorous way.
 He was going to use this as an opportunity to have fun.
 “Really the question we all want to know the answer to Poppet, is why are you so small?”

 It is the truth that I am small and soon my eldest daughter will be equal in size and likely larger than me, and today was proof of that.
 More significant, was that this action was an oracle.
-“She is likely going to test her strength out in more ways than one.”
+“She is going to test her strength out in more ways than one.”
 I said, “And that is absolutely as she should.”
 Cam looked at me like he wished me luck with that.
 He exited the kitchen with the cup of tea and his company was soon replaced by Maya.